-In order to qualify for student support without having to demonstrate three years of ordinary residence in the UK and Islands prior to the first day of the first academic year of the course, a person who holds the status of leave to remain as a victim of domestic violence or abuse (or their children) is required to be:
+In order to qualify for student support without having to demonstrate three years of ordinary residence in the UK and Islands prior to the first day of the first academic year of the course, a person who holds the status of indefinite leave to enter or remain as a victim of domestic violence or abuse (or their children) is required to be:

-- ordinarily resident in Wales on the first day of the first academic year of the course - ordinarily resident in the UK and Islands since their leave was granted
+- ordinarily resident in Wales on the first day of the first academic year of the course - ordinarily resident in the UK and Islands since indefinite leave to enter or remain as a victim of domestic violence or abuse was granted

-Persons granted leave to remain as a bereaved partner
+Persons granted indefinite leave to enter or remain as a bereaved partner

-The Home Office makes special provision to disregard gaps in leave when granting leave to remain for bereaved partners of a settled person where their leave expired during the stages of their bereavement.
+The Home Office makes special provision to disregard gaps in leave when granting indefinite leave to enter or remain for bereaved partners of a settled person, where their leave expired during the stages of their bereavement.
 The Home Office accepts that it is reasonable to take into account the difficult personal circumstances that the individual may have experienced during this period of time and that this may impact on their ability to submit applications for further leave in time.

-Individuals applying for student support from AY 21/22 who have been granted leave to remain by the Home Office as a bereaved partner will be eligible for student support, without being required to demonstrate three years of ordinary residence in the UK prior to the first day of the first academic year of the course.
-This includes individuals granted leave to remain in the UK under any of the following provisions of the Immigration Rules:
+Individuals applying for student support from AY 21/22 who have been granted indefinite leave to remain (and indefinite leave to enter, for those whose status was granted on or after 31 January 2024 and who were applying after this date) by the Home Office as a bereaved partner will be eligible for student support, without being required to demonstrate three years of ordinary residence in the UK prior to the first day of the first academic year of the course.

+This includes individuals granted indefinite leave to remain before 31 January 2024, under any of the following provisions of the immigration rules: